simonlast/node-persist/README.md

 \* `setItem()` is asynchronous, however, depending on your global options, the item might not persist to disk immediately, so, if you set `options.interval` or `options.continuous=false`, your (optional) callback or your returned promise from this function will get called/resolved immediately, even if the value has not been persisted to disk yet, which could be either waiting for the interval to kick in or for your manual call to `persist()`

 #### `setItemSync(key, value)` - synchronous, throws Error on failure
-If you want to immediately persist to disk, __regardless of the `options.interval` and `options.continuous`__ setting, use this function
+If you want to immediately persist to disk, __regardless of the `options.interval` and `options.continuous`__ settings, use this function.

 #### `removeItem(key, [callback])` - asynchronous, returns Promise
 This function removes key in the database if it is present, and immediately deletes it from the file system asynchronously.
+If ttl is used, the corrresponding ttl-key is removed as well

 ```js
 storage.removeItem('me', /* optional callback */ function(err) {